stemjail/stemjail/README.md

 For now, you need Rust 1.0.0-beta (because of missing features in the 1.0.0 release).
 To easily build all dependencies, you need Cargo (the 0.2.0 build with Rust 1.0.0-beta).
-You need to install *rust-bindgen* because of the *termios.rs* dependency.

 ## Clone repositories